abishekarun/STAT545-hw-rajendran-arun/hw01_gapminder.md

     ## [1] 1704

-Overview of gapminder data using summary() function
+Get an overview of gapminder data using summary() function

 ``` r
 summary(gapminder)